isomerpages/pmo-nccs/media/speeches/_posts/2024-09-06-post-Speech by Singapore's Ambassador for Climate Action at the International Built Environment Week.md

 Built Environment Week Conference.&nbsp;</p>
 <p><strong>THRIVING IN A LOW-CARBON, CLIMATE-IMPAIRED WORLD</strong>
 </p>
-<p>Let me begin with a quick reflection on the state of the planet.&nbsp;
+<p>Let me begin with a quick reflection on the state of the planet.&nbsp;It
-It is not in a good place.
+is not in a good place.
 Climate change is already happening.
 We are seeing more extreme storms, floods, wildfires, and heat waves.
 2024 could be the world’s hottest year on record.
 Tropical cyclones are picking up more energy from warmer ocean waters and intensifying more quickly, leading to major floods.
 Droughts have become persistent across many parts of the world<sup>1</sup>.</p>
 <p>It will only get worse in the coming decades.
 To mitigate climate change,
 we need to limit global warming to 1.5 degrees Celsius above pre-industrial levels.
 But global temperatures are already 1.1 degrees Celsius higher